 The transfers shall be carried out in accordance with the requirements for the protection of employees’ personal data.
 It is advised that the employer must obtain consent from the employee before transferring any data and ensuring that the third party has adequate security measures to protect the employees’ data.

-Employers must take appropriate security measures to prevent unauthorized losses, alterations or disclosure of employees' personal data.
-The PDPA requires that employers must implement a system to destroy personal data when the retention period is over, when the data is no longer necessary or when the employee requests its destruction.
+Employers must take appropriate security measures to prevent unauthorized losses, alterations, or disclosure of employees' personal data.
+The PDPA requires that employers implement a system to destroy personal data when the retention period is over, when the data is no longer necessary or when the employee requests its destruction.